 When the SEB app is started the first time, then a new Initial Configuration Assistant is displayed (instead of the default start web page which older SEB versions display).

 The reason SEB displays such a configuration assistant when it is started is simple: SEB doesn't use any centralized server or cloud service.
-You don't need to register or buy licenses (and entering license keys after installing) to use SEB.
+You don't need to register or buy licenses (and enter license keys after installing) to use SEB.
 Instead your examinees

 - you provide them a link which configures the SEB app on their devices to display your exam system start page or an exam portal page (with links to individual exams);